 Abstract

-Worldwide declines of amphibian populations and loss of amphibian biodiversity have prompted investigations into the ecological functions of endangered and declining amphibian species.
-In the Sierra Nevada of California, mountain yellow-legged frogs are nearly extinct, yet we have little explicit knowledge of their ecological interactions, especially for the grazing tadpoles.
-We performed two experiments to quantify the extent to which tadpole grazing can control abundance of benthic material, and to quantify to the extent to which tadpoles competed with another abundant grazer, mayflies (Ephemeroptera).
+Worldwide declines of amphibian populations and loss of amphibian biodiversity have prompted investigations into the ecological functions of endangered and declining amphibian species and the consequences of their extinctions.
+In the Sierra Nevada of California, mountain yellow-legged frogs are nearly extinct, yet we have little quantitative explicit knowledge of their interactions with other species, especially for tadpoles.
+We performed two experiments to quantify top-down control of algae by tadpole grazing , and to quantify competition between tadpoles and mayflies.
 In field enclosures in two remote high elevation lakes, we manipulated the densities of tadpoles and mayfly nymphs in a response surface design, and replicated the experiment in three two-week blocks.
-Both tadpoles and mayflies had negative effects on algal abundance, though there was much noise in the trends.
-There was no indication that tadpoles experienced interspecific or intraspecific competition, however, mayflies were smaller when tadpoles were at high densities.
+Only mayflies display a negative effect on algal abundance.
+There was no indication that tadpoles experienced any competition, though increasing tadpole density may facilitate individual growth.
+Mayflies however, were subject to both interspecific or intraspecific competition, as they declined in size as densities of both consumers increased.
 To test the effects of consumers on algal abundance independent of variability within lakes, we performed a mesocosm experiment in which we manipulated the presence and absence of high densities of tadpoles and mayflies.
 Tadpole presence reduced algal abundance by about 50%, but did not reduce algal growth rate.
-Mayflies had an equivocal effect on algal abundance in the mesocosms.
+Mayflies reduced algal abundance, but only when tadpoles were present.
 Taken together, our results suggest that extinctions of endangered mountain yellow-legged frog tadpoles may allow benthic producers to reach higher abundance and biomass, which could influence other consumers in lake communities.
+This highlights how the ecological effects of amphibian declines, or of any taxa, can be small and may be difficult to detect or quantify

+Keywords: Ameletus spp, amphibian declines, Callibaetis ferrugineus, interspecific competition, Rana muscosa/Rana sierrae, response surface design, Sierra Nevada, top-down control

 Introduction